Reso856/Idea/README.md

 D: Schemes that current goverment has launched.

-E: Comparision with previous Goverment.
+E: Comparision with previous Government.

 F: The FAQs on voter, election, EVM and Results.